bhklab/snakemake-kubernetes-api/README.md

 # snakemake-kubernetes-api
-Flask API is to be used for the new data processing layer of ORCESTRA.
+Flask API to be used as the new data processing layer of ORCESTRA.

 ## API End-points
 **1. GET /api/data_objects**